kkotwal94/TooLazyTo/README.md

       //render file here that displays post
       });

-*Create a upvote system for posts and comments
+Create a upvote system for posts and comments
-*Create a commenting system, allow users to reply, have nested comments *allow only @udel.edu users to join/signup
+Create a commenting system, allow users to reply, have nested comments Allow only @udel.edu users to join/signup
-*Use new release of Reactjs
+Use new release of Reactjs
-*try to webpack this
+Try to webpack this
-*Implement alloy editor for commenting rather than text area
+Implement alloy editor for commenting rather than text area